 – the funder will assume responsibility for funding the legal or enforcement costs going forward.

 Very often the purchase price will include both an upfront payment and a share of any recovery generated by the funder.

-TheJudge can help claimants holding a judgment or award in their favour and seeking financial and/or strategic support to collect upon it.
+TheJudge can help claimants holding a judgment or award in their favour and seeking financial and/or strategic support to collect on it.

 The enforcement process can be a long and costly one.
-After what is likely to already have been years of investment and time and money in order to secure a judgment, the appetite of a claimant to undergo another phase of legal proceedings that might involve litigation in a variety of different jurisdictions to seize assets may well have diminished.
+The claimant will have already made a huge investment of time and money in securing a judgement.
+They may not have the appetite for another phase of legal proceedings in what could be several jurisdictions in order to seize assets and enforce their claim.

-TheJudge works closely with a number of funders that specialise in the enforcement process, in return for a share of the recovery.
-Such funders may also consider monetising the award.
+TheJudge works closely with a number of funders who specialize in the enforcement process, in return for a share of the recovery.
+Such funders may also consider monetizing the award.

 Enforcement funders often add significant value beyond the cash they invest.
 A number have specialist in-house teams capable of efficiently identifying assets and formulating strategies to enforce in multiple jurisdictions.

 TheJudge can arrange insurance to cover the risk of sovereign default on arbitral awards.

 Very often the risk of non-payment by a sovereign state is the greatest hurdle associated with funding a bilateral investment treaty arbitration.

 Clients investing substantial resources in financing arbitration, law firms considering working on a full or partial contingency or third-party litigation funders may be confident of success on jurisdiction and merits, however they may be concerned about the risk that the state will delay in paying or ignore any award.